C. T. R. Wilson: Cloud chamber

+Wilson later experimented with the creation of cloud trails in his chamber by condensation onto ions generated by radioactivity.
+Several of his cloud chambers survive.

 Retrospectively, Wilson's experimental method has received some attention from scholars.

-In a period of scientific inquiry characterized by a divide between "analytical" and "morphological" scientists, Wilson's method of inquiry represented a hybrid.
+In a period of scientific inquiry characterised by a divide between "analytical" and "morphological" scientists, Wilson's method of inquiry represented a hybrid.
 While some scientists believed phenomena should be observed in pure nature, others proposed laboratory-controlled experiments as the premier method for inquiry.
 Wilson used a combination of methods in his experiments and investigations.
-Wilson's work "made things visible whose properties had only previously been deduced indirectly".
+Wilson's work "made things visible whose properties had only previously been deduced indirectly."

-He has been called "almost the last of the great individual experimenters in physics".
+Wilson has been called "almost the last of the great individual experimenters in physics."
 He used his cloud chamber in various ways to demonstrate the operating principles of things like subatomic particles and X-rays.
 But his primary interest, and the subject of the bulk of his papers, was meteorology.

-Awards, honours and legacy

-Wilson was elected a Fellow of the Royal Society (FRS) in 1900.

-For the invention of the cloud chamber he received the Nobel Prize in Physics in 1927.
-He shared this prize with the American physicist Arthur Compton, rewarded for his work on the particle nature of radiation.
-Despite Wilson's great contribution to particle physics, he remained interested in atmospheric physics, specifically atmospheric electricity, for his entire career.
-For example, his last research paper, published in 1956 when he was in his late eighties (at that time he was the oldest FRS to publish a paper in the Royal Society's journals), was on atmospheric electricity.
+Personal life and death

+In 1908, Wilson married Jessie Fraser, the daughter of a minister from Glasgow.
+They had four children.
+His family knew him as patient and curious, and fond of taking walks in the hills near his home.

+Wilson died on 15 November 1959 at his home in Carlops at the age of 90, surrounded by his family.